Yeadon Way, Blackpool Bridge Repairs

 State of Repair and corrosion

-Recent checks have revealed that steel reinforcements have corroded by 40% which means that essential repair work will need to take place.
+Checks revealed that steel reinforcements had corroded by 40%, meaning that essential repair work had to take place.

 Deterioration and corrosion